Antonwyck/IrisScribe-LocalAI--Research_Assistant/README.md

 ## System Pipeline

-The IrisScribe system follows a multi-stage pipeline:
+The ScoperAI system follows a multi-stage pipeline:

 1. Document Ingestion
    Documents such as PDFs or images are uploaded into the system.